MagnumTrader/repforge/README.md

 lets go back to basics?

+- [ ] Nicer font :) lets go with ubuntu font
+- [ ] Add tests for service..
+- [ ] Add Exercises which is a subcomponent of every workout
+- [ ] More fields on workout, what is the flow of expanding the app?
+- [ ] Add ctx in db calls and service?
-- [ ] Add edit workout screen ( same as new but populated with the current data) Document the process of how we best do it
+- [x] Add edit workout screen ( same as new but populated with the current data) Document the process of how we best do it

       1. Handler should have function for workouts/:id/edit